EGCG Side Effects

 What's important to know from these case reports is that taking tea extract is not the same as drinking green tea.

 When you take tea extract, you are less likely to know what goes into the leaves (they probably taste bad, that's why they are used for making extract).
 The tea leaves may be contaminated by herbicide or lead.
-The manufacturing process might have added other ingredients on top (such as chemical solvent residue etc).
+The manufacturing process might have added other ingredients on top (such as chemical solvent residue, etc).

 Green Tea Supplement Side Effects

-This means that you should only buy green tea extract from quality brands and restrict your tea program to, say, 3 months at a time, switching over to tea beverage for long term consumption.
+This means that you should only buy green tea extract from quality brands and restrict your tea program to, say, 3 months at a time, switching over to brewed tea for long term consumption.

 Drinking green tea is generally very beneficial for your health!
 Follow common sense guidelines, and seek advice from your health care provider if you have any concerns about how tea may affect your health.